dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 A program wishing to use notcurses will need to link it, ideally using the output of **pkg-config --libs notcurses** (see **pkg-config(1)**).
 It is advised to compile with the output of **pkg-config --cflags notcurses**.
-If using CMake, a support file is provided, and can be accessed as **notcurses** (see **cmake(1)**).
+If using CMake, a support file is provided, and can be accessed as **Notcurses** (see **cmake(1)**).

 **notcurses_init(3)** can then be used to initialize a notcurses instance for a